monktastic/no-more-contempt/scratch/endless-summary.md

 This is the only reason we ever feel contempt for anyone; that is, perceive them as _fundamentally defective_ or ourselves as intrinsically superior.
 It doesn't matter how "bad" they are or what they have done; this sentiment exists _only_ for our darkness to masquerade as our Light, licensing us to engage in self-serving behaviors that we don't recognize as such, and that we would never tolerate in our enemies.
 We tell ourselves that we don't necessarily _want_ to behave this way, but the "bad people" have forced our hand.
 We overlook the obvious ways in which our behavior will be a net harm to the world, and also the ways in which it secretly benefits us.
 When we _do_ gain said advantages, we treat them as "happy accidents" or "for the greater good" or simply inevitable.
 We are engaged in profound self-deception — the secret mechanism behind _all the evil there ever was._ And it is precisely the continual engagement of this mechanism that powers the engine of evil in the world.

-It is this state that the "bad people" are trapped in.
-Part of them knows _perfectly well_ that they are doing wrong, of course, but this knowledge is very carefully shielded from conscious self-reflection, so that it doesn't _feel_ wrong.
 Your inner Light knows how to free them from this deluded state, and thereby reduce the evil in the world, but your darkness has another plan.
 It convinces you can "have your cake and eat it, too" — that is, enjoy the dark pleasure of humiliating them while still producing a positive outcome.
 This is a lie.
 It is not possible to enjoy subjugating your enemies while still creating good.

 ---
 ---